freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/data-sanitizer-sweep/user-stories.md

 1: You should accept an array of log strings.

 2: You should implement sanitizeLog(entry, blacklist) that loops over characters and replaces banned patterns.
+  -- entry: The individual strings in the array
+  -- blacklist: Currently an array of characters

 3: You should implement cleanLogs(logs, blacklist) that uses continue to skip informational lines and break on fatal markers.
+  -- logs: The array of log strings
+  -- blacklist: Currently an array of characters

 4: You should track counts of sanitized vs untouched entries inside an accumulator object.